edgexfoundry/edgex-docs/docs_src/design/adr/application/0025-Record-and-Replay.md

 ###### Repeat Count

 Optional count of number of times to repeat the replay.
-Default is 1 if not specified or value is 0.
+Defaults to 1 if not specified or is set to 0.

 #### DELETE